RanaFahad01/MultipleIntelligences/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details

+## Special thanks to

+Dania Ahmed, who was a great help regarding the form - from styling the UI all the way to helping me come up with questions for the test.